 I had found one curved old slab of a palm tree and relaxed in the cradle of it with my beer when I experienced what felt like a surge of needles going into my back.
 I threw my beer in the air and sprawled on the sand.
 Some of the onlookers thought I was having a fit, but I was being attacked by flesh-eating “Piss Ants” and suffered over 220 bites from what was most likely a variety of the fire ant.
 The medics on the ship cleaned me up with alcohol, but it took me a month to heal.

 Ulithi In The Caroline Islands

 Once we got our berth inside the rim of the Ulithi Atoll in the Caroline Island (map), we found plenty to do to keep the tin cans coming and going from the front lines.
-There was and endless parade of damaged ships and heroic crews alongside.
-For instance, the USS Powell came alongside with most of a Jap plane imbedded near her bridge.
+There was an endless parade of damaged ships and heroic crews alongside.
+For instance, the USS Powell came alongside with most of a Jap plane embedded near her bridge.
 I was part of the special working party who went aboard and had to literally cut the plane up in little pieces.
 I still have a small portion of the wing tip.
 It has the date of March 25th marked on it.
-Some people thought it had a female pilot but we couldn’t find evidence of anything because the fuselage was burned so badly that it was unidentifiable.
+Some people thought it had a female pilot, but we couldn’t find evidence of anything because the fuselage was burned so badly that it was unidentifiable.